Firm-Collective/ai-journal/README.md

 <div align="center">
     <img src="/assets/OneVoiceLogo.png" width="20%" height="20%" alt="OneVoiceEcho-logo">
     <h1>One Voice Echo</h1>
-    <h3 align="center">A shared journaling and reflection platform</h3>
+    <h3 align="center">A mobile application to record journal entries for Christians to reflect on their prayers and Bible readings while connecting with others around the world.</h3>
 </div>

-# One Voice Echo

-A mobile application to record journal entries for Christians to reflect on their prayers and Bible readings while connecting with others around the world.

 ## Table of Contents
 1. [Introduction](#introduction)